Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/learn-github-actions/essential-features-of-github-actions.md

 ---
 title: Essential features of GitHub Actions
 shortTitle: Essential features
-intro: '{% data variables.product.prodname_actions %} are designed to help you build robust and dynamic automations.
-This guide will show you how to craft {% data variables.product.prodname_actions %} workflows that include environment variables, customized scripts, and more.'
+intro: "{% data variables.product.prodname_actions %} are designed to help you build robust and dynamic automations.
+This guide will show you how to craft {% data variables.product.prodname_actions %} workflows that include environment variables, customized scripts, and more."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: overview
 topics:
   - Fundamentals